Cranberry Oatmeal Cookies

 - 1/4 teaspoon baking soda

 - 1 cup coarsely chopped fresh or frozen cranberries

 - 1 package (10 to 12 ounces) white baking chips

 - 2. Drop by rounded teaspoonfuls 2 in. apart onto greased baking sheets.
-Bake at 375° for 10-12 minutes or until the edges are lightly browned.
+Bake at 375° until the edges are lightly browned, 10-12 minutes.
 Cool on wire racks.
-Yield: 6 dozen.

 1 cookie: 89 calories, 4g fat (2g saturated fat), 13mg cholesterol, 50mg sodium, 12g carbohydrate (8g sugars, 0 fiber), 1g protein.